-Where will the party be held?
 Since graduations are usually held in the spring, it's tempting to plan an outdoor party.
-But if that's your plan, you should be prepared with a tent or alternative backup plan in case of bad weather.
-If you have chosen a location other than your home for the party, then one of the first things you should do is reserve the location for the event and book the caterer.
+However, be prepared with a tent or alternative backup plan in case of bad weather.

 Pick Your Style and Theme

 The style and theme you select will help as you plan the other elements of your party.
-Here are some possible directions you could go:
+Here are some possible directions:

-A formal dress-up party.
-Ask the kids and adults to come in formal attire and create formal place settings with linens, china, and elegant floral arrangements.
+- Keep It Fancy: Ask the kids and adults to dress to the nines and create formal place settings with linens, china, and elegant floral arrangements.

-Build a theme around the graduate's future plans.
-For example, if your child will be attending college in New England, you could serve a New England Clam Bake to your guests.
-Or if your child is planning to be a veterinarian in the future (and this could work as well for a grade school graduation party as for a high school or college party), you could incorporate an animal theme into your party.
+You can also build a theme around the graduate's future plans.
+For example, if your child will be attending college in New England, you could serve a New England clambake to your guests.
+If your child is planning to be a veterinarian in the future, you could incorporate an animal theme into your party.